Azure/mlops-v2/QUICKSTART.md

    ![GH2](./images/GH-setup2.png)

    2.10.
-Now "Authorize" the token to have access to the Azure organization.
-If you are not a member of the Azure organization please enable it beforehand in your organisation setting.
+If your organization uses single sign on for Github, then click on "Authorize" the token to have access to the github organization.

    ![GH3](./images/GH-setup3.png)